CAVE-PNP/116-stefan-rass/max_notes/isabelle.md

 ### Theories and Imports

+Isabelle proof source files are called _Theories_.
+Theories can be grouped into _Sessions_.

 A sort of minimal working example of a theory file is the following.
 Note that the file name needs to match the theory name or Isabelle will not run any code, so this example file must be named `Example.thy`.

 ```isabelle